m7yash/LogicCalculator/README.md

   - If you discover a bug, let me know!
 Email me at m7yash@cs.washington.edu
 - If you request a complex computation, the printing in the terminal may be unreliable, so see ```output.txt``` instead (and adjust the window size so that the lines are not pushed together)
 - To compute something such as ```(p&q)->r```, you have to first compute ```p&q```.
 If that is saved in column 4 of the table (the first three columns would be taken by ```p```, ```q```, and ```r``` respectively), then you have to do then ```4->r``` to get ```(p&q)->r``` in column 5 of the table.
   - I coded it this way because it basically forces "showing work" in between steps.
 It will also be easier to understand how the final result was computed.
-This tool is likely to be used for learning and/orchecking work, and when we do these computations by hand, we generally write out columns for intermediate steps.
+This tool is likely to be used for learning and/or checking work, and when we do these computations by hand, we generally write out columns for intermediate steps.
 So, this will make it easier to catch mistakes in hand-written truth tables.
   - In the future, I will add an option to do computations directly.

 ## Background: